Upper Peninsula State Fair & Events Grounds

 Escanaba has been the site of the Upper Peninsula State Fair ever since the first opening day on Sept.
 17, 1928.
 That fair week, adult tickets were only 50 cents until 6 p.m., then the price dropped to 25 cents!
 The fair’s wholesome family entertainment and agricultural showcase were threatened to end on Oct.
 30, 2009, when state funding was eliminated for it and the State Fair held in Detroit.

 The decision closed the downstate fair in 2010, but that August the Upper Peninsula State Fair came back stronger than ever.
-The 15 U.P. counties, plus the Hannahville Indian Community, rallied their resources and volunteers and every year since Escanaba has been the home to Michigan’s only State Fair.
+The 15 U.P. counties, plus the Hannahville Indian Community, rallied their resources and volunteers.
+Every year since Escanaba has hosted what for many years was the only State Fair in Michigan.
+(In August 2019, the Lower Peninsula will once again hold a state fair in Novi).

 Ready to host your event or special celebration